 Make Music San Jose is a live, free musical celebration on June 21, the longest day of the year, with concerts in parks, plazas, and porches across the city.

 Celebrated internationally, Make Music Day is a free, outdoor day of music held on the summer solstice, June 21.
-In 2017, San Jose will join the celebration for the first time with performances taking place citywide from sunrise to sunset.
+San Jose joined the celebration for the first time in 2017 with performances taking place citywide from sunrise to sunset.

 Completely different from a typical music festival, Make Music San Jose is open to anyone who wants to take part.
 The spirit of the day is that of a holiday: people getting together in their own neighborhoods, creating their own musical events in a do-it-yourself fashion.